pymc-devs/pymc-examples/myst_nbs/case_studies/reliability_and_calibration.myst.md

 ### Heat Exchange Data

 **Note on Censored Data**:
-See how the failure data flags whether or not an observation has been censored i.e. whether or not we have observed the full course of the life-time of the heat-exchanger.
+See below how the failure data flags whether or not an observation has been censored i.e. whether or not we have observed the full course of the life-time of the heat-exchanger.
 This is a crucial feature of failure time data.
 Too simple a statistical summary will be biased in its estimation of the prevalance of failure by the fact that our study has not seen out the full-course of every item's life-cycle.
 The most prevalent form of censoring is so called "Right censored" data where we have not seen the "failure" event for a subset of the observations.
 Our histories are incomplete due to prematurely ending the data collection.

 Left censoring (where we don't observe an item from the beginning of their history) and interval censoring (both left and right censoring) can also occur but are less common.